LunarClient/ServerMappings/README.md

 ## How do I add/update/remove a server?

 Each server in ServerMappings is represented by a folder with an accompanying `metadata.json` and `logo.png`.
-Open a pull requrest in this repository whilst following the steps below, and we'll review it as soon as possible.
+Open a pull request in this repository whilst following the steps below, and we'll review it as soon as possible.
 Once merged, Lunar Client services will update over the next 20 minutes.
 Check out `metadata.example.json` as an example of how to structure your metadata file.

 ## IP Addresses